lpouillo/vm5k/docs/vm5k.rst

   -n N_VM, --n_vm N_VM  number of virtual machines
   -i INFILE, --infile INFILE
-                        XML file describing the placement of VM on G5K sites and clusters -j JOB_ID, --job_id JOB_ID
+                        XML file describing the placement of VMs on G5K sites and clusters -j JOB_ID, --job_id JOB_ID
                         use the hosts from a oargrid_job or a oar_job.
   -w WALLTIME, --walltime WALLTIME
-                        duration of your reservation -k, --kavlan          Deploy the VM in a KaVLAN
+                        duration of your reservation -k, --kavlan          Deploy the VMs in a KaVLAN

 Physical hosts
 ^^^^^^^^^^^^^^